Fyxod/worklet-generator-agent/README.md

 from the  link download latest model and install it

-## Test it out
-Your are all set to go!
-Run the following **command from the Worklet Generator Folder** to start the server
+### Run the Server
+Run this command from the worklet-generator-agent root folder:

 ```
 uvicorn app.main:app